 As a Key Stage Two teacher, it can feel like dyslexia is immutable i.e. unchangeable.
-This is especially true when the child has not been given any strategies, it is much easier to support dyslexia in EYFS or Key Stage One because their needs are more in line with the teaching.
+This is especially true when the child has not been given any strategies, it is much easier to support dyslexia in EYFS or Key Stage One because their needs are more in line with teaching.

-It might feel like there is such a massive mountain to climb that you do not know where to start.
+It might feel like there is such a massive mountain to climb, that you do not know where to start.
 By Key Stage Two, those incorrect spelling patterns have become embedded and dyslexic children tend only to use phonics as a strategy, unless taught otherwise.

-My belief is always that a teacher can have a powerful impact.
+My belief is always that a class teacher can have a powerful impact.
 Start by focusing on something small and persist.
 The key is to involve the student in metacognition: thinking about thinking – why did you choose that particular spelling?
 What were you thinking when…

 Top Ten Tips:

 1) Start by focusing on High Frequency Words, use the words which are active in their writing, rather than working systematically through the lists.
 Where there are phonics patterns, teach those.
-Otherwise, make up stories e.g. would, could and should – o, u, lucky, duck or even better ask the child to make one up (o, u, lovely, dancer).
+Otherwise, make up stories and draw pictures e.g. would, could and should – o, u, lucky, duck or even better ask the child to make one up (o, u, lovely, dancer).

 5) Try and give them regular dictation so that a layer of processing is removed – this way they don’t have to compose writing, but have to remember it (the phonological loop) and then focus on spelling.